 What are my transport/parking options getting to the event?
 There is ample parking at the church parking lot and around the perimeter of Huntsville Park except the cordoned off area on the North side of the park.
 The parade begins at 10:00 a.m. and the roads surrounding the park and church will be blocked off.
 If you need to get your car out you will have to get it out of these areas before 9:30 a.m.

 What can/can’t I bring to the event?
 Any pets you bring to the event must be leashed and with you at ALL times and are NOT permitted within the park boundaries.

-Is my registration/ticket transferable?
-You may transfer your registration to another participant before the 23rd of June.
+Is my registration/ticket transferrable?
+You may transfer your registration to another participant before the 26th of June.
 After which, you may not get the correct sized race shirt and may not get a shirt at all.

 Do I have to bring my printed ticket to the event?
-You will be processed quicker to pick up your runner pack if you have a printed ticket to show.
+You will be processed more quickly to pick up your runner pack if you have a printed ticket to show